- Home

 Can an online doctor GP provide a haematologist referral?

 Yes, online general practitioners can review your symptoms and test results, and if necessary, refer you to a haematologist.
-Telehealth programs provide convenient access to specialised treatment.
+Telehealth provides convenient access to specialised treatment.